stokito/fortress-lang/README.txt

 * Bash version 2.5 or later, installed at /bin/bash.
   See http://www.gnu.org/software/bash/

 Assume FORTRESS_HOME points to the PFC directory you checked out.
+On Unix-like systems this should be a matter of using export or setenv.
+If you are using Cygwin, one user reports success with the following command line for setting FORTRESS_HOME: export FORTRESS_HOME=`cygpath -am cygwin/path/to/fortress/install/directory` e.g.: export FORTRESS_HOME=`cygpath -am ${HOME}/tools/fortress`

-In your shell startup script, add FORTRESS_HOME/bin to your path.
+In your shell startup script, add $FORTRESS_HOME/bin to your path.
 The shell scripts in this directory are Bash scripts.
 To run them, you must have Bash accessible in /bin/bash.